panlingua/bho-morph/README.md

-# bho-morph
-International Workshop On Technology And Resource Development For LowResourced South Asian Languages
+# Bhojpuri-Morph Annoated Data (International Workshop On Technology And Resource Development For LowResourced South Asian Languages)